 - Unlike previous tests, we will be posting the voting identification thread immediately after this thread.
 Your voting requisites will be confirmed by a Council member or OU moderator, to which we will edit in confirmation.
 Please avoid getting more games before getting confirmed.

 - The suspect test will go on for two weeks, lasting until August 4th at 11:59 pm (GMT-4), and then we will put up the voting thread in the Blind Voting subforum.

 - No unhelpful one liners nor uninformed posts;

 - You are required to make respectful posts;

 - You are required to read this thread before posting.

-Failing to follow these simple guidelines will result into your post being deleted and infracted without any prior warning.
+- Failure to follow these simple guidelines will result in your post being deleted and infracted without any prior warning.